anatolyalexei/Aspnet.Docker.Lab/README.md

 Once you are done (or think you are), just run `docker build -t <yourname>/aspnet` again and see how it works.
 Note that you can tag different images you create just by appending `:<tag>` to the image name.

 To run your images, simply use `docker run` like before, but remember to remove the `-v` since your Dockerfile now should add files to the server dir as part of the build

+__N.B. again, due to issues with the kestrel server - it _must_ have a terminal running to start properly, so you still have to run it with the `-it` flag__ _(After it has been started you can kill the docker process that started it though and it will keep running)_

 ## Building a (more) generic base image for all asp.net vNext projects ##